loongx2/karatOS/LAUNCH-GUIDE.md

 # 🚀 Multi-Platform Rust RTOS - Launch Guide

-This guide provides comprehensive instructions for building and running the multi-platform Rust RTOS on both ARM and RISC-V architectures using QEMU emulation.
+This guide provides comprehensive instructions for building and running the multi-platform Rust RTOS on both ARM and RISC-V architectures using QEMU emulation with **real-time task scheduling demonstrations**.

 ## 📋 Quick Start